-During the period from 2 November 2021 to 24 February 2022, the Group, through Enterprise Development (Hong Kong), a wholly-owned subsidiary of the Company, has acquired on the market of an aggregate of 600 Tesla Shares at the price between US\$738.49 to US\$1,170.00 per Tesla Share (exclusive of transaction costs).
+During the period from 2 November 2021 to 24 February 2022, the Group, through Enterprise Development (Hong Kong) Holdings Limited ("Enterprise Development (Hong Kong)"), a wholly-owned subsidiary of the Company, acquired on the market of an aggregate of 600 shares of Tesla Inc. (a company incorporated in the USA and the common stock of which are listed on NASDAQ) ("Tesla Share(s)") at the price between US\$738.49 to US\$1,170.00 per Tesla Share (exclusive of transaction costs).
 The average price (exclusive of transaction costs) for each Tesla Share was approximately US\$901.48 and the total purchase price was approximately US\$540,885 (equivalent to approximately HK\$4,222,905.55) (exclusive of transaction costs).
 The total purchase price is the market price of the Tesla Shares paid in cash from the internal resources of the Company.

-During the period from 17 December 2021 to 8 March 2022, the Group, through Enterprise Development (Hong Kong), has acquired on the market of an aggregate of 2,700 Apple Shares at the price between US\$155.82 to US\$178.68 per Apple Share (exclusive of transaction costs).
+During the period from 17 December 2021 to 8 March 2022, the Group, through Enterprise Development (Hong Kong), acquired on the market of an aggregate of 2,700 shares of Apple Inc. (a company incorporated in the USA and the common stock of which are listed on NASDAQ) ("Apple Share(s)") at the price between US\$155.82 to US\$178.68 per Apple Share (exclusive of transaction costs).
 The average price (exclusive of transaction costs) for each Apple Share was approximately US\$165.62 and the total purchase price was approximately US\$447,162 (equivalent to approximately HK\$3,496,359.68) (exclusive of transaction costs).
-The total purchase price is the market price of the Apple Shares paid in cash from the internal resources of the Company.
+The total purchase price is the market price of Apple Shares paid in cash from the internal resources of the Company.